Use Coaching to Improve Employee Performance

 At the same time, regular coaching brings performance issues to an employee's attention when they are minor.
 Your coaching feedback assists the employee to correct these issues before they become significant detractions from her performance.

-The goal of performance coaching is not to make the employee feel bad, nor is it provided to show how much the HR professional or manager know.
+The goal of performance coaching is not to make the employee feel bad, nor is it provided to show how much the HR professional or manager knows.
 The goal of coaching is to work with the employee to solve performance problems and to improve the work of the employee, the team, and the department.

 Employees who respond positively to coaching and improve their performance can become valued contributors to the success of the business.
 Employees who fail to improve will find themselves placed on a formal performance improvement plan, known as a PIP.
 This sets up a formal process wherein the manager meets regularly with the underperforming employee to provide coaching and feedback.

 At the meetings, they also evaluate how well the employee is performing in achieving the performance goals that were enumerated in the PIP.
 Generally, by the time an employee has received a PIP, Human Resources staff are significantly involved in both the meetings and in the review of the employee's progress and performance.
+The HR staff are also significantly involved in ensuring that the manager's documentation of the employee's performance and the meetings is appropriate.

 Second Example of Performance Coaching